 Style: Diner, Southern, breakfast, lunch, dinner

-What it’s known for: When you eat barbecue in Columbia, it’s made with a mustard-based sauce, and nobody has been doing it longer than the Bessinger family.
-The flagship store, where all the smoky magic happens, has been serving up sandwiches and plates for more than 60 years.
-Now with 12 locations around the Midlands, you’re never far from a taste of history.
-If you’re there early enough and they still have ribs left, by all means order some.
+What it's known for: When you eat barbecue in Columbia, it's made with a mustard-based sauce, and nobody has been doing it longer than the Bessinger family.
+The flagship Piggie Park store, where all the smoky magic happens, has been serving up sandwiches, ribs and plates for more than 60 years.
+Now with 9 locations around the Midlands, you're never far from a taste of history.

-What it’s known for: More than 20 years ago, and long before brewpubs became all the rage, the Hunter-Gatherer opened up shop between the SC Statehouse and University of South Carolina campus.
-The beer is brewed on-site, with seasonal offerings.
+What it's known for: More than 20 years ago, and long before brewpubs became all the rage, the Hunter-Gatherer opened up shop between the SC Statehouse and University of South Carolina campus.
+Now, they brew their beer at two locations.
 The amount of detail paid to the brewing has always been impressive, and so is the food.
 The menu changes seasonally.
 Great selection of sandwiches, appetizers, salads, entrees and house-made pizzas.

 Style: Brewpub, sandwiches, lunch, dinner

-What it’s known for: This beautiful restaurant offers inside seating and a cool balcony overlooking the Five Points shopping district.
+What it's known for: Saluda's is a beautiful restaurant with inside seating and a cool balcony overlooking the Five Points shopping district.
 Located in the historic VFW officers club, the restaurant showcases local ingredients with a Southern and Italian twist.
 Daily offerings might include a sweet tea pork chop or something wonderful involving peaches.
 The bar, built in the late 1800s for the historic Blakely hotel in Philadelphia, is home to inventive, seasonal cocktails.